irnewman/nir/README.md

 # nir v0.1.3.1
-A suite of functions for use with Psychopy experiments. v0.1 (the readme will be updated in the near future)
+A suite of functions for use with Psychopy experiments.

 ## Project Status
-In development.
+On hold.
+Due to the COVID-19 pandemic, use of in person testing (in particular, eye-tracking methodology) has been greatly limited.
+As such, development of this library is suspended indefinitely.

 ## Support
 Contact Ian Newman at ian.newman@usask.ca with questions or comments.